 3) Check your Wi-Fi settings

-Make sure that the network adapter corresponds to your Wi-Fi network.
-In case of no match, you cannot connect, while the Wi-Fi network may disappear from the available networks list.
-Check their compatibility using Wireless Mode settings, which are Auto by default.
+In case of no match, you cannot connect and the Wi-Fi network may disappear from the available networks list.
+Check their compatibility using Wireless Mode setting.

 - Press Windows logo key +X. Select Device Manager > Network Adapters > right-click on the adapter name, and choose “Properties”.